.png)

 Apple Cider Making

-Corn Husk Angel Making
+Corn Husk Doll Making

 This art form originated in Native American culture.
 Corn husk dolls have to do with the Corn Spirit, which is one of the “three sisters” or “sustainers of life” – corn, beans, and squash.
 Come listen to the folk story about the Corn Spirit while making your own corn husk doll or angel to take home with you.